-Problem or Symptom Possible Cause Probable Correction Unit is off because of a "Harvest Problem" Ice sensors did not sense ice falling, unit stayed in harvest until the maximum harvest time ran out.
-Check ice sensors.
-If the bin full light is on or blinking the ice sensors may be dirty.
+Problem or Symptom Possible Cause Probable Correction Unit is off because of a "Harvest Problem" Bin controls did not sense ice falling, unit stayed in harvest until the maximum harvest time ran out.
+Check bin controls.
+If the bin full light is on or blinking the bin controls may be dirty.
 Clean if dirty.
-The board and ice sensors may also need to be checked for proper operation.
+The board and bin controls may also need to be checked.
 Check evaporators for lime scale build up.
 Clean evaporators and bin controls if dirty.
 Push and release Off button.
 Push and release Freeze button.
 Check machine operation.
 Check if ice is made and harvests.
-Ice sensors or Controller may have failed.
+Bin controls or System Controller may have failed.
 See "Unit does not shut off" below Other components may have failed Check the next page Cubes are too large Water sensor float is sticking.
 Check/clean Inlet water valve leaking thru (slowly) Check hose from water valve for slow drip.
 Replace valve if dripping.
-Cubes are too small Not enough water Check for leak in reservoir Check/clean water sensor eyes Check for a leak thru the purge valve Low ice capacity Water regulating valve pressure adjusted too high Adjust water regulating valve to 240 PSIG of discharge pressure in freeze Low refrigerant charge Check system.
+Cubes are too small Not enough water Check for leak in reservoir Check/clean water sensor eyes Check for a leak thru the purge valve Low ice capacity Dirty condenser Clean condenser Recirculation of air Block air re-circulation or move condenser Low refrigerant charge Check system.
 If there is a low charge, find the leak, recover the refrigerant, repair the leak, replace the dryer, evacuate and weigh in the nameplate charge.
 Too much water Check for inlet water valve leak thru Unit does not shut off Ice sensing system may have failed.
 Check controls.
 Unplug thermostat and check bin full light, if off, place something between the electric eyes.
-The bin full light should begin glow steadily after 20 seconds of continuous blockage.
+The bin full light should begin to blink (after 20 seconds of continuous blockage it will glow steadily).
 If not, check operation of electric eyes by unplugging #4 and jumping out the two pins on the controller (touch the tool to the cabinet to discharge static electricity before contacting the controller).
 If the bin full light blinks, replace the bin controls.
 If it does not blink, replace the controller.
 Note: Leaving #4 unplugged and jumped for 20 seconds will shut the machine down on a bin full (at the end of the harvest cycle).
 It will restart after 4 minutes or may be reset by pushing the Freeze button.